 Signs of Cognitive Overload

-Autistic burnout often impairs cognitive clarity.
-Tasks that were once easy, like reading, decision-making, or processing information, may suddenly feel confusing or exhausting.
+Autistic burnout often clouds thinking.
+Tasks that were once easy — like reading, making decisions, or processing information — may suddenly feel confusing or draining.
 Many people describe this as mental fog or “my brain just won’t work.”

 Executive Function and Daily Tasks

-Executive functioning (planning, organizing, and time management) involves skills that may deteriorate sharply during burnout.
-You may:
+Executive functioning (planning, organizing, and time management) often gets worse during burnout.
+For example, you may:

 - Forget appointments